 To be able to deliver a Temporary Traffic Management (TTM) plan efficiently, it is essential to have your team trained at the appropriate level.
-Once initial training has been completed (i.e. Level 1 TC or Level 1 STMS) refresher traffic management courses make maintaining your staff’s qualifications easy.
+Once initial training has been completed (i.e. Level 1 TC or Level 1 STMS) a refresher course helps your staff maintain their qualification.

 It is a requirement under the New Zealand Transport Agency (NZTA) and the Health and Safety at Work Act 2015 for TTM providers to have adequate knowledge and training to execute a traffic management plan.
 NZTA issues a warrant card after training has been completed.
 The warrant card states the level of training completed.
 A certified Level 1 Traffic Controller is allowed to facilitate work activities on Level 1 roads while a Level 2/3 Practising Site Traffic Management Supervisor (STMS) can take responsibility for on level 2 and 3 roads.